 Demonstration how to work with scanning electron microscopy for a group of visitors – Spherical Image

 NanoLund is part of the Lund University NMT days, that are organized each year in March for high school students and teachers.
-NMT stands for "Natural Sciences, Medicine and Technology" and comprises more than 100 lectures at popular scientific level.
+NMT stands for “Natural Sciences, Medicine and Technology” and comprises more than 100 lectures at a popular scientific level.

 Schedule and registration for NMT days 2020 (page in Swedish)